 Paww Wavesound 3$99.99

 - Excellent mid and high range reproduction

 - Aesthetically pleasing design

-- Strong bluetooth connection with low latency
+- Strong bluetooth connection

-- Bass response can be quite muffled
+- Bass response a bit muffled

 - Headphones don't get as loud as competitors